dddrrreee/cs140e-23win/labs/11-equiv-proc/README.md

      can change.

   7. Pull the pieces of code you need into a small two file system in a seperate directory and do some kind of interesting test.
-For example, add interrupts (note you will have to modify the hashed `cpsr`), do overclocking and see at what point hashes change, recompile libpi with higher optimization (note: the hashes for any C routines will change from previous runs).

-We'll add more discussion as the lab goes on.
+Two of the most "straightforward" options: (1) add timer interrupts with a very small timeout and/or (2) speed up the code signifantly.
+     Speedup is fun because we don't have much code and we have a very thorough correctness check.

+     Note: for interrupts, you may need to modify the hashed `cpsr`.

+     Another interesting option (I'd love to see this): do overclocking and see where exactly things start breaking down.
+For this you need to use the mailbox interface (lab 10 from last year has some on this, though there is a bug in the mailbox message description we can explain).

+     A simple option: add bug finding to the single step handler: check that the stack pointer is within the process's stack, that the pc is within the code text segment, and anything else you can figure out.

+Extension:
+  - I meant to build this but didn't: a massive source of bugs has been people not saving or restoring registers in exception handlers.
+    You should be able to check this by using both match and mismatch exceptions to grab the pc right after an exception handler returns and checking that the current registers are what you expect.

 The high bit of all of this:
   1. You have pre-emptive save/restore code that can switch between